Dear White Staffers: 2022–2023: Platform for congressional staff

+2023–present: Activism

+Following the Hamas-led attack on Israel on October 7, 2023, the account evolved primarily into a single-issue advocacy page, becoming a prominent and vocal pro-Palestine and anti-Israel platform.
+Since October 7, posts on the account accused Israel of genocide in Gaza, condemned the Biden Administration and Congress for continuing to provide aid to Israel, attacked AIPAC's influence on American politics, and opposed the U.S. campaign against the Houthis in Yemen.
+Mother Jones argued that the account had posted some (unverified) stories of discontent among progressive staffers regarding the Biden administration's support for Israel.
+A post valorizing the self-immolation of Aaron Bushnell drew criticism from Congressman Ritchie Torres.
+Jewish staffers pointed to the Dear White Staffers account as contributing to an increasingly hostile workplace since October 7 and described the posts as "borderline or openly antisemitic".
+Despite these criticisms, the page has found common cause with the more than one hundred congressional staffers who participated in a walkout demanding a ceasefire in Gaza and the more than four hundred executive branch staffers who published an open letter calling for the same, both in November, 2023.

 Reactions and impact

 Though commentators acknowledged the unverifiable nature of Dear White Staffers' vibe checks, the account is nonetheless credited with bringing attention to the generally poor working conditions and unfulfilling labor endured by some congressional aides.
 Jim Swift says of Dear White Staffers' content, "I am here for it.
 It’s provoking a conversation that Congress really needs to be having, and the account is roaringly funny."
 The conversation credited to Dear White Staffers resulted in a unionization movement among congressional staffers, which was supported by Speaker Nancy Pelosi and Representative Alexandria Ocasio-Cortez.

 The account has attracted the interest and ire of representatives and their staffers, both junior and senior.
 Aides read the account as a form of catharsis, to watch for unfair accusations of poor treatment against their bosses, or both.
 According to aides who send direct messages to Dear White Staffers, their bosses are scrutinizing the information that flows on the account; the manager suspects that several specific members of Congress are followers of his through pseudonymous accounts.
 In an interview with Politico, he recounts a particular story in which he received word that the staffers in Nancy Pelosi's office were discussing a "vibe check" request on her, sent to Dear White Staffers.
 In particular, he was told that Pelosi's chief of staff made several phone calls to staff addressing the matter.
 He remarks, "I was like, holy shit.
 This is reaching her office.
 Like, this is in Nancy's office."